 Feng Jin Gao (冯进高) as Wu San Gui (吳三桂).
 He looked fierce and cunning all right.

 Jia Qing as Chen Yuan Yuan (陈圆圆).
 A Ke’s mother.
 Portraying another role in here, but it made sense since A Ke looked like her mother.
 Other versions had let the actress who portrayed A Ke portray her so why not?
 Also convincing, considering how Jia Qing had portrayed double roles in the past.

 Samuel Koo/Gu Bin (古斌) as Wu Ying Xiong (吳應熊).
 I swear when he first appeared until several episodes later, I kept blurting out loud that I know him from somewhere but can’t seem to pinpoint exactly.
-It bugged me so much that I had to halt the drama like 3 more episodes later to check his profile.
+It bugged me so much that I had to halt the drama like three more episodes later to check his profile.
 Then I realized who he was.
 Long Tian Xing from True Love 365.
 YUP!
 I remember liking him in there.
-So of course he looked sooo familiar.
+So, of course, he looked sooo familiar.
 It was just that ancient setting versus modern.
 So now that I got my answer.
-It was a shame, but I think he really suited the character of Wu Ying Xiong.
+It was a shame, but I thought he really suited the character of Wu Ying Xiong.